 Musk

-The first lottery-style cheque was given away to a surprised attendee at a town hall event in Pennsylvania on Saturday night.
-Another cheque was handed out on Sunday.
-Pennsylvania Governor Josh Shapiro, a Democrat who supports Kamala Harris, called Mr Musk’s strategy “deeply concerning.
-“Shapiro told NBC News’ Meet the Press that law enforcement should potentially look at the payments.
+The first lottery-style cheque was given out to a surprised attendee at a town hall event in Pennsylvania on Saturday night.
+The same day, another cheque was handed out on Sunday.
+Pennsylvania Governor Josh Shapiro, a Democrat who supports Kamala Harris, called Mr. Musk’s strategy “deeply concerning.”
+Shapiro told NBC News’ Meet the Press that law enforcement might want to look at the payments.

 “Who can sign the petitions?
 Only registered voters in swing states, which is what makes it illegal,” said Mr Hasen, a professor at the University of California, Los Angeles (UCLA) law school.
 Those who sign the petition – which pledges to support free speech and gun rights – must submit their contact details, potentially allowing America PAC to contact them about their vote.

-While campaigning on Sunday, Trump was asked about Mr Musk’s giveaway.
+While canvassing on Sunday, Trump was asked about Mr Musk’s giveaway.
 “I haven’t followed that,” he said, adding that he speaks to Mr Musk often and he is a “friend”.
 The founder of SpaceX and Tesla and owner of X, formerly Twitter, has emerged as a key Trump supporter Musk launched America PAC in July with the aim of supporting the former president’s campaign.

-Musk’s Massive Campaign Push
+Massive Campaign Push by Musk

 Musk